 Today, the majority of all Southern sea otters found dead off the coast of California are brought to the MWVCRC in Santa Cruz for necropsy or are examined in the field by CDFW sea otter biologists.
 The MWVCRC has a dedicated necropsy laboratory for post-mortem examinations of sea otters and other marine wildlife.
 For more information on what we’ve learned by investigating sea otter pathology, see our Technical Reports and Publications pages.
 This work is supported in part by the California Sea Otter Voluntary Tax Contribution Fund, found on line 410 of California state income tax forms.

 Causes of Mortality in Southern Sea Otters

 Bacterial Infection.
-This category includes all bacterial infections, including species that originate in the marine environment and those that flow to the ocean from land-based animal feces or sewage.
+Many species of bacteria may infect sea otters, including species that originate in the marine environment and those that flow to the ocean from land-based animal feces or sewage.
 Anthropogenic watershed degradation may enhance flow of bacteria and other pathogens into sea otter habitat.

 Direct Anthropogenic.
 The most common cause of direct human-caused (anthropogenic) death for sea otters is trauma caused by boat strikes.
 Other anthropogenic causes of death include gunshots and entanglement in fishing line or nets.